MIGRATION · April 24, 2026 · 13 min read

-- Enumerating site columns, content types, lists, views, pages — pure read-side metadata work
+- Enumerating site columns, content types, lists, views, and pages — metadata reads

 - Creating schema on the destination — dozens of small writes per list

-- Writing list items — thousands of small POSTs, each with a full metadata payload
+- Writing list items — thousands of small POSTs, each carrying a metadata payload

-- Uploading files — a mix of large PUTs and small PUTs
+- Uploading files — a mix of large and small PUTs

 - Replaying permissions — another burst of small writes

 Most of the wall-clock time is spent on small requests, not on file bytes.
 A 5 GB document library can finish the byte transfer in five minutes but still spend twenty-five minutes waiting on 12,000 sequential Graph calls to tag each file with its content type and custom columns.
-Optimising throughput means optimising the small-request path — the HTTP round trips, the serialisation, the ordering — not just the bytes-per-second number that looks impressive on a marketing slide.
+Migrations run faster because the product optimizes the small-request path — HTTP round trips, serialization, ordering — not just the bytes-per-second number.

-The Microsoft Graph /$batch endpoint accepts up to 20 sub-requests in a single HTTP round trip.
-For metadata-heavy phases — like reading the content types on a site, or applying column metadata to a list of items — that one feature alone is a 20x reduction in network round trips.
+Microsoft Graph’s /$batch endpoint accepts up to 20 sub-requests in a single HTTP round trip.
+For metadata-heavy phases — reading content types on a site, or applying column metadata across a list — that is a 20x reduction in network round trips.

-Before the audit, our content-type, site-column, and list-view enumeration phases were each issuing one GET per list per attribute type, sequentially.
-A site with 40 lists was costing us 40 × 3 round trips just to read schema.
-Post-fix, those enumerations are batched in groups of 20, which on a site with 40 lists drops 120 round trips to 6.
-Each round trip on Graph is typically 120–400ms, so the wall-clock difference on a mid-size site is roughly 30 to 45 seconds of dead air the user does not have to sit through.
+Architecturally, content-type, site-column, and list-view enumeration phases are batched in groups of 20.
+On a site with 40 lists, that drops 120 round trips to 6.
+Each Graph round trip is typically 120–400ms, so the wall-clock difference on a mid-size site is roughly 30 to 45 seconds of dead air the customer does not have to sit through — multiplied across every phase of the migration.

-We did not use $batch for item writes.
-Item creation in Graph has enough quirks (per-item field-stripping for invalid columns, per-item retry on 429, progressive fallback when a field fails) that the sub-request semantics of $batch (partial success, shared throttling bucket) are more hindrance than help.
-For writes, we went a different direction.
+Item writes follow a different pattern.
+Item creation in Graph has enough quirks (per-item field-stripping for invalid columns, per-item retry on 429, progressive fallback when a field fails) that $batch’s sub-request semantics (partial success, shared throttling bucket) are more hindrance than help.
+Writes take a different route.

 - Site enumeration: 6 lists walked in parallel, 10 pages in parallel per list